bgamari/ghc-wiki-import/commentary/prim-ops.md

 It has been suggested that we extend this PrimOp definition and import method to cover all PrimOps, even inline ones.
 This would replace the current `primops.txt.pp` system of builtin PrimOps.
-The inline PrimOps would still be defined in the compiler but they would be imported in any module via `foreign import prim` rather than appearing magically to be exported from the `GHC.Prim` module.
+The inline PrimOps would still be defined in the compiler but they would be imported in any module via `foreign import prim` rather than appearing magically to be exported from the `GHC.Prim.BuiltIn` module.
 Hugs has used a similar system for years (with the syntax `primitive seq :: a -> b -> b`).

 ## Adding a new PrimOp